-The department's continuing education is based mainly on Grand Rounds, a weekly conference that used to take place at the UHB at Long Island College Hospital site for three hours on Thursday mornings, and currently takes place in at the SUNY Downstate campus.
+The department's continuing education is based mainly on Grand Rounds, a weekly conference that takes place at the SUNY Downstate campus.
 All Otolaryngology, Audiology, Speech and Language Pathology professionals as well as professionals in related disciplines are invited.
 The conference is mandatory for the faculty and residents of our department.
 Attendance at our weekly conference numbered between 15 and 30 attendees per session, with total attendance of 1100.

 The morning conference is divided into four parts.
 The first half hour from 6:30 to 7:00am is dedicated to the discussion of various residency related topics.
-During the 7:00 to 8:00am hour, lectures are delivered by invited guests who are nationally known for their expertise and experience in a variety of topics.
-In-house speakers and faculty as well as residents present information during the 8:00 to 9:00am hour.
+During the 7:00 to 8:00 am hour, lectures are delivered by invited guests who are nationally known for their expertise and experience in a variety of topics.
+In-house speakers and faculty as well as residents present information during the 8:00 to 9:00 am hour.
 Also, journal club occurs from 8:00 to 9:00 on the second Thursday of each month and morbidity & mortality conference occurs during this time on the fourth Thursday.
-Biweekly Head and Neck Tumor Board is included in the schedule from 9:00 to 10:00.
+Biweekly Head and Neck Tumor Board are included in the schedule from 9:00 to 10:00.
 Alternating with the Comprehensive Otolaryngologic Curriculum Learning through Interactive Approach (COCLIA) course.
-Different aspects of basic sciences as related to the field of Otolaryngology-Head & Neck Surgery are presented and discussed from 7:00 to 9:00am during July and August.
+Different aspects of basic sciences as related to the field of Otolaryngology-Head & Neck Surgery are presented and discussed from 7:00 to 9:00 am during July and August.

-The roster of guest speakers for 2012-2013 is included in this report.
-All the speakers gave excellent lectures with organized information relevant to the practice of Otolaryngology-Head and Neck Surgery.
+The roster of guest speakers for 2014-2015 is included in this report.
+In general, all the speakers were knowledgeable and gave excellent lectures with organized information relevant to the practice of Otolaryngology-Head and Neck Surgery.
 The overall quality of the presentation was rated highly, as per the anonymous evaluation forms submitted.
 Practitioners, as well as residents, use the information which is disseminated during these conferences for their day to day clinical practice.
 The same lectures are used also as a forum for the audience to ask questions and to discuss difficult cases.

 The major strength of this program is the diversity of the topics discussed and their relevance to the clinical practice of all attendees.
 This Grand Rounds Conference format will continue, with three hours dedicated to a single topic which is explored in depth.